Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Evaluation

-In all experiments, we use accuracy score as the evaluation metric.
-We also run 3 different random seeds for random initialization and report the mean and standard deviation of accuracy in Table ~\ref{tab:acc_tonghop}, ~\ref{tab:retraining_tonghop}, ~\ref{tab:real_dataset}.

-Table ~\ref{tab:acc_tonghop} shows the performance of IF and TracIn in identifying the noisy examples on the \textit{synthetic noisy data} $\boldsymbol{Z_{train}}$.
+Firstly, we evaluate our method on the synthetic noisy dataset.
+Table ~\ref{tab:acc_tonghop} shows the performance of IF and TracIn in identifying the noisy examples on $\boldsymbol{Z_{train}}$.
 In practice, we do not know how many percent of the samples in the dataset are noisy, so we choose different values of $k$.
-With ASTNN on POJ-104, both IF and TracIn can detect more than 55\% noisy samples in top $k=10\%$ samples with the lowest score, and when $k=1\%$, such techniques can detect more than 91\% noisy samples.
-On the other hand, the results of CodeBERT and BiLSTM on POJ-104 are lowers for any $k$.
-Same phenomenon is applied to CodeBERT and BiLSTM on detecting noisy samples in Devign.
-This shows that the capability of the data-influence techniques also depends on the strength of source code models on a specific task. \textit{In general, the results in Table ~\ref{tab:acc_tonghop} support our hypothesis that data-influence methods are effective at detecting noise in code corpus.}
+With ASTNN, in top $k=10\%$ samples with the lowest score, both IF and TracIn can detect more than 55\% noisy samples, and when $k=1\%$, more than 91\% samples in this subset are noise.
+Next, we evaluate data-influence methods on real noisy dataset.
+Column \textit{Test ACC} in table ~\ref{tab:real_dataset} shows the performance of models trained on the original dataset.
+We then calculate the score for all training instances with the same procedure in our evaluation pipeline.
+The top $1\%$ (best hyperparameter) samples with the lowest score are selected.
+We also include Random - a baseline randomly selecting a $1\%$ sample set as $\boldsymbol{Z_{noise}}$.
+The results in table ~\ref{tab:real_dataset} show that by using data-influence methods, there are improvements in terms of ACC after retraining.
+In general, the results in Table ~\ref{tab:acc_tonghop} and Table ~\ref{tab:real_dataset} support our hypothesis that data-influence methods are effective at detecting noise in code corpus; and removing noises and re-training with cleaner datasets improves the performance of code models